tbratanov/autoArrange/README.md

 **Add frame buttons for bounds swap:** This option allows for a frame button to be added to all windows that are being arranged, this button allows for a quick swap of 'locations' of windows within the arrangement

-**Display toolbar** This allows for the toolbar to be displayed if such is present in its maximized state
+**Display toolbar:** This allows for the toolbar to be displayed if such is present in its maximized state

-**Auto Arrange Applications** This button arranges the applications
+**Auto Arrange Applications:** This button arranges the applications

-**Restore bounds** This button restores the application bounds, state, groups to the best available proximity
+**Restore bounds:** This button restores the application bounds, state, groups to the best available proximity